 Lebara Mobile is an MVNO (Mobile Virtual Network Operator) which has been around since 2001.
 MVNOs don't own or operate their own network infrastructure, instead they use the infrastructure of one of the UK's main providers; in the case of Lebara, that's Vodafone.

+It is the inclusive international calls which really sets Lebara apart from other mobile providers.
 Lebara Mobile's SIM-only plans are designed for migrant workers, international communities and travellers who need to call home.
 The plans are weighted accordingly, so you can expect international calls to be quite a lot cheaper than rates offered by other providers.
-Lebara Mobile offers a variety of plans with different allowances for international calls, as well as the usual UK minutes and data allowances.
+Calls to India, for example, cost just 1p per minute, with texts costing 6p per message.
+Calls to Australia also cost just 1p per minute, with texts costing 25p per minute.

-Its most popular plan is good value for the price, with unlimited UK minutes and a 6GB data allowance.
-However data isn't the focus of Lebara Mobile's service.
-The unlimited international calls in this plan offer excellent value for customers calling its 42 included destinations.
-In addition to the usual European Union countries, you can call destinations including the USA, Australia, Hong Kong and New Zealand.
+Lebara offers a choice of two unlimited data plans – one with just 100 inclusive international minutes, and one with unlimited international minutes for an extra fiver.
+The unlimited international calls in this plan offer excellent value for customers regularly calling any of its 41 included destinations.
+In addition to the usual European Union countries, you can call destinations including the USA, Australia, India, Hong Kong and New Zealand.

 Lebara Mobile is a SIM only provider that doesn't offer handsets so you will need to have a phone already.
 All its SIMs are of the 3-in-1 type, which means they will fit any handset.